 When I was untroubled, I thought, “I shall never be shaken,”

-for You, O Lord, when You were pleased, made [me] firm as a mighty mountain.
+for You, God, when You were pleased, made [me] firm as a mighty mountain.
 When You hid Your face, I was terrified.

-I called to You, O LORD; to my Lord I made appeal,
+I called to You, God; to my Lord I made appeal,

 “What is to be gained from my death, from my descent into the Pit?
 Can dust praise You?
 Can it declare Your faithfulness?

-Hear, O LORD, and have mercy on me; O LORD, be my help!
+Hear, O Lord, and have mercy on me; God, be my help!